 This procedure supports CWUP 2-30-200 Recruitment, Hiring, and Retention Policy.
-The creation and maintenance of a diverse workforce supports the changing diversification of our larger society and is critical to our success in serving the diverse and inclusive needs of our student body.
+The creation and maintenance of a diverse workforce reflects and supports the changing diversification of our larger society and is critical to our success in serving the diverse and inclusive needs of our student body.

 Procedures specific to individual departments:

 Departments may establish recruitment procedures specific to their needs which support this university policy.
 Such procedures will be developed in consultation with HR and will be maintained in writing.

 1. Create a recruitment process that ensures a qualified and diverse pool of applicants.

 2. Appoint search committees to guide the recruitment and selection process.
 In some cases this responsibility is delegated to departments.
 Search committee composition will be approved by HR.

 a.
 Search committees will be composed of a diverse cross section of male and female representatives of the constituents working with the position.
 (Departments lacking a diverse representation may refer to a list available from HR of minority male or female employees willing to serve on committees outside their departments).

 b.
 Search committee members may be identified by individuals requesting participation or by soliciting nominations for members.

 c.
 When determining the members of the search committee, the appointing authority will consider peers, co-workers, constituents, support staff, etc. of the vacant position.